elliottwilliams/elliottwilliams.github.com/src/documents/essays/being-disabled.html.md

 another device called a *glucose meter* around so I check the glucose levels in my blood, and I need some sort of food with me, in case my blood sugar gets too low and I need to spike it back up.
-As someone who’s used this regimen daily for the past 6 years, this routine relatively simple, and all second-nature.
+As someone who’s used this regimen daily for the past 6 years, this routine is relatively simple, and all second-nature.

 Yet I’m disabled.
 Ironically, the time my diabetes felt most like a